“Her scatting is literally something else, a modernist in her approach” Jazz in Europe

 Academic Research and Teaching

-Filomena has been awarded by London Arts and Humanities Partnership (LAHP) an Arts and Humanities Research Council (AHRC) funded Research Studentship at Royal Central School of Speech and Drama starting in October 2020.
-A Collaborative Doctoral Award with the Verona State Archive/MusALab Franca Rame Dario Fo.
+In 2020, Filomena has been awarded by London Arts and Humanities Partnership (LAHP) an Arts and Humanities Research Council (AHRC) funded Research Studentship at Royal Central School of Speech and Drama for a Collaborative Doctoral Award with the Verona State Archive Franca Rame Dario Fo and Fondazione Fo Rame.
+Work title for this project: 'Liberate Rame!
+The feminist practices of theatre-maker and activist Franca Rame.'